Iris Cahill Casiano, Ph.D.

 Personal Statement on Diversity and Social Justice

-As a woman of mixed ethnicity, I personally value and appreciate diversity for the richness it brings to our campus life and the broader community.
-Multicultural awareness is an essential part of my clinical approach, and understanding the impact of culture and identity on mental wellness is fundamental to providing effective, quality care.
+As a woman of mixed ethnicity, I value and appreciate diversity for the richness it brings to our campus life and the broader community.
 Cultural sensitivity is a cornerstone of justice and ethical practice in therapy, and I view diversity as the reflection of our infinite—and always changing—dimensions of being.
-These include (but are not limited to) age, sexual orientation, education, ethnicity, experience, ability, religious affiliation, and gender identity.
-I embrace the cultural humility mindset, where people are the experts of their own lived experience, and I welcome the opportunity to continue serving diverse populations, with each encounter based in a genuine, humble spirit of openness.
+In my clinical practice, I embrace the cultural humility mindset, where individuals are the experts of their own lived experience, and I approach each person in a genuine, humble spirit of openness.

 Approach to Supervision

-I have experience supervising masters-level counseling trainees and providing coaching/supervision to masters and doctoral-level trainees in Motivational Interviewing.
-I take a developmental approach to supervision that recognizes various stages of growth for trainees, and I combine this with a person-centered perspective that makes supervision a collaborative experience where goals and areas of focus are established together.
+I take a developmental approach to supervision that recognizes various stages of growth for trainees.
+I combine this with a person-centered perspective that makes supervision a collaborative experience where goals and areas of focus are established together, while prioritizing client care and wellbeing.

 Art & museums, traveling, yoga, guitar, drawing/painting, and, of course, enjoying good food!